ACINQ/eclair-plugins/BUILD.md

 Notes:

-- If the build fails, you may need to clean previously built artifacts with the `mvn clean` command.
+- If the build fails, you may need to clean previously built artifacts with the `./mvnw clean` command.
 - Packaged plugins can be found in the `target` folder for each plugin.

 ### Skip tests